sagemath/trac_to_gh/Issue 7468.md

 # Issue 7468: SageNB - Include `zope.testbrowser` and its dependencies in the SageNB package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7468

 Original creator: timdumol